rwev/coyote.life/content/articles/published/outdoors--hunting--first-elk-retrospective.md

 A widely known M.O. of the military, the "hurry up and wait" mentality is critical to hunting.
 With sheer time in the field being critical, it is important to maximize time in the field, much is which is, in turn, spent waiting, being patient for animals to move or show themselves, or posting up and looking.
 Like the first point, maximizing time spent in the field maximizes the chances of finding elk in a position to set up on or stalk them.

-## Always On

-Due to the previously mentioned autonomous, unpredictable nature of animals, one needs to be alert and ready to move on them at all times.

-This year, a herd showed themselves 7.5 miles into a 8 mile off-trail hike, on the last 0.5 miles back to the vehicle access point.
-Exhausted and pretty well checked out for the season, and already reflecting on how my first season went, I look up onto the ridge to my left, and a herd crests over it, and my subsequent stalk ended up being successful.
-Had I not been paying attention in those final moments, I wouldn't have even noticed.

 ## All Things Come Together

 Many things need to take place to end up with a successful kill, including, but not limited to, and in this order, for a spot-and-stalk: